 Where will you stay?

 We have the strongest relationship with Casa Blanca Hotel and most likely will stay here.
 Their rooms are comfortable and the greenery and paths between rooms and buildings provides a calm, relaxing atmosphere after a hard day’s work.
+All guests must pass through a guarded entrance before entering the property.

 What will the week look like?